 Having the Robot components split as explained above helps developers, support users, and computers easily run, identify, and track what each component is executing.
 Special behaviors can be configured per component this way, such as setting up different Firewall rules for the Executor and the Service.

 The Robot can open interactive Windows sessions, under the Local System account, and has all the rights of a Windows service.
+Learn more about Windows sessions.

 Installing the Robot using